chsturm/spamfilter/README.md

 ### Bugs in Mail.app
 There seems to be a bug in Mail.app preventing the correct processing of all messages in case you receive multiple messages at once.
 A bug circumvention was added to spamfilter.scpt.
 However, if you still note unprocessed messages, you can trigger the spam filter by selecting any remaining messages and running Mail.app rules manually via `alt+cmd+L` or via its right-click context menu.
+Mail only triggers its built-in rule system for new messages stored to the default INBOX, but not in other mailboxes your server may provide.
+Automatic filtering on all mailboxes is therefore performed as soon as a new message is received in INBOX.

 ## Acknowledgments
 * [JXA-Cookbook](https://github.com/JXA-Cookbook/JXA-Cookbook/wiki)